Beaujolais Wine Country French Immersion At Teacher's In France

 A Typical 1 Week (7 Days, 6 Night) Immersion Includes But Is Not Limited To:

-- 15 hours intense studying with me – usually 1.5h twice a day over 5 days
+- 15 hours intense studying with me – usually 3h in the morning over 5 days

 - 2 organised excursions of your choice in the region (entry fees not included)

-- Accommodation in your own flat on the garden level of my family house
+- Accommodation in your own independent flat on the 1st floor of my house

 - 2 meals a day: breakfast and lunch